How to pay yourself as a business owner

-How to pay yourself as a sole trader or as a company
+How to pay yourself as an LLC, sole proprietor, or corporation

-How to pay yourself as a sole trader or partnership
+How to pay yourself as a sole proprietor or partnership

-Sole traders and partnerships pay themselves simply by withdrawing cash from the business.
+Sole proprietors and partners pay themselves simply by withdrawing cash from the business.
 Those personal withdrawals are counted as profit and are taxed at the end of the year.
-Set aside a percentage of your earnings in a separate bank account throughout the year so you have money to pay the tax bill when it’s due.
+Set aside a percentage of earnings in a separate bank account throughout the year so you have money to pay the tax bill when it’s due.

-Company owners often pay themselves a salary, which works the same way as with a normal job.
+Corporation owners often pay themselves a salary, which works the same way as with a normal job.
 The salary shows as an expense on the business books and the owner pays personal income tax on it.
-It’s common for owners of smaller companies to take a modest salary and top it up with dividends from profits.
+It’s common for owners of smaller corporations to take a modest salary and top it up with dividends from profits.

 Get tax advice

 While a salary might sound nice, there’s extra admin and extra costs to being a corporation.
 The numbers don’t always stack up, so definitely speak to an accountant or tax professional to decide what’s right for you.

 How much to pay yourself